MahdiBM/OAuthBM/GettingStarted.md

 **`OAuthBM` can also work without fluent and with both `OAuth implicit code flow` and `OAuth client credentials flow`.**

 * First make sure you have a table conforming to `OAuthTokenRepresentative`, `Model` and `Content` ready.
 You can find an example [here in tests](/Tests/OAuthBMTests/Preperation/OAuthTokens%20Table.swift).
-As described in the documentations around [the `OAuthTokenRepresentative` protocol](/Sources/OAuthBM/OAuthTokenRepresentative.swift), the `initialize(req:token:oldToken:) -> ELF<Self>` func is just an initializer that gives you more flexibility than a normal `init`, Meaning that you can take care of everything that is needed before a token is made, then `init` that token and pass it to `OAuthBM`.
+As described in the documentations around [the `OAuthTokenRepresentative` protocol](/Sources/OAuthBM/OAuthTokenRepresentative.swift), the `initializeAndSave(request:token:oldToken:) -> ELF<Self>` func is just an initializer that gives you more flexibility than a normal `init`, Meaning that you can take care of everything that is needed before a token is made, then `init` that token and pass it to `OAuthBM`.
-You don't need to save the token into the database as `OAuthBM` will do that for you.
+You do need to save the token into the database as well.
 * Make a type conforming to `OAuthable` and `OAuthTokenConvertible`.
 This type will be where you enter your provider's info.
 Read [OAuthable's comments](/Sources/OAuthBM/OAuthable.swift) and take a look at [this example from tests](/Tests/OAuthBMTests/Preperation/TestProvider.swift) to have a feeling about what you should be doing.